WelFedTed/bevy-flappy-bird/README.md

 # Bevy Flappy Bird

+A reimplementation of Flappy Bird using the Bevy game framework.

 ## USAGE

 Download the Flappy Bird .APK and save it to `./com.dotgears.flappybird-1.3-4-minAPI8.apk`.<br>
 Run `./extract_assets.sh` to extract the required assets from the .APK to the `./assets` directory.